gracelang/language/standardPrelude/standard.md

 The type `Dictionary⟦K, T⟧` describes objects that are mappings from *keys* of type `K` to *values* of type `T`.
-Like sets and sequences, dictionary objects can be constructed using the class `dictionary`, but the argument to `dictionary` must be of type `Iterable⟦Binding⟧`.
+Like sets and sequences, dictionary objects can be constructed using the class `dictionary`, but the argument to `dictionary` must be of type `Collection⟦Binding⟧`.
 This means that each element of the argument must have methods `key` and `value`.
 Bindings can be conveniently created using the infix `::` operator, as in `dictionary⟦K, T⟧ [k::v, m::w, n::x, ...]`.